Richard B. Parkinson: Academic career

 Parkinson was a Teaching Fellow at the Oriental Institute, University of Oxford from 1988 to 1989.
 From 1989 to 1991, he worked at the Department of Egyptian Antiquities, British Museum as a Special Assistant in epigraphy.
 He then became the Lady Wallis Budge Junior Research Fellow in Egyptology at University College, Oxford.

 In 1991, Parkinson became a curator of the British Museum as Assistant Keeper of Ancient Egyptian pharaonic culture.
-His responsibilities included the maintenance and publication of ancient papyri written in Egyptian hieroglyphs and cursive hieratic, as well as inscribed material such as the Rosetta stone.
+His responsibilities included the maintenance and publication of ancient papyri written in Egyptian hieroglyphs and cursive hieratic, as well as inscribed material such as the Rosetta Stone.
 He was the supervisor of archived material, collections, and epigraphy, and the curator of the Nebamun wall-paintings.
 He remained at the British Museum until the end of 2013.

-On 1 October 2013, Parkinson was appointed Professor of Egyptology in the Faculty of Oriental Studies, University of Oxford.
+On 1 October 2013, Parkinson was appointed statutory Professor of Egyptology in the Faculty of Oriental Studies, University of Oxford.
 Spending the first term part-time, he took on the position full-time in January 2014.
 His inaugural lecture about the impact of ancient Egyptian poetry was accompanied by the actress and novelist Barbara Ewing, and was podcast.
 He is a fellow of the Queen's College, Oxford, and has been a director of the Griffith Institute, Oxford.

 From 1993 to 1998, Parkinson was editor of the Journal of Egyptian Archaeology.
 He has been a visiting lecturer at the University of Göttingen in 2006, at the University of Cologne in 2009 and 2013, and the University of Mainz in 2011.
+In 2022, he was lead curator of the Bodleian libraries exhibition 'Tutankhamun: Excavating the archive', commemorating the discovery of the tomb of Tutankhamun with a display of the excavation's records in the Griffith Institute, Oxford.